-Some people ask me “How many newsletters should I send every month, Matt?”
+So that leads to a question I’m often asked: “How many newsletters should I send every month, Matt?”

 Your email newsletters should go hand-in-hand with a consistent blog posting schedule.

-What we do at AutoGrow is, we promote each of our articles with a newsletter sent to our email list.
+At AutoGrow, we promote each of our articles with a newsletter sent to our email list.

 Each of the newsletters we send basically contains the introduction of each of our articles.
 We don’t really customize the content of the newsletters beyond that.

-Step 2: Choose Your Email Marketing Tool Wisely (Some Are Better Than Others)
+Creating a Newsletter Step 2: Choose Your Email Marketing Tool Wisely (Some Are Better Than Others)

 Here are some of the best tools for setting up your newsletters…

-Mailchimp (Free & Basic Tool)
+Mailchimp (Free and Basic Tool)

 We use ActiveCampaign to create and send our newsletters and email campaigns.

-Step 3: Pick Your Email Design Template (Spend Less Time Here Than You Think…)
+Creating a Newsletter Step 3: Pick Your Email Design Template (Spend Less Time Here Than You Think…)